When face masks do not need to be worn

 In general, you should wear a face mask whenever you can.
-COVID-19 is transmitted by droplets, so masks are a way we can protect ourselves and each other.
+COVID-19 is transmitted by particles, so masks are a way we can protect ourselves and each other.

 If you are around people you do not know, it is a good idea to wear a mask.